spotify/apollo/apollo-core/README.md

 sets the `domain` config key to `example.org`.

-Apollo Core also considers environment variables of the form `SPOTIFY_X_Y=ab`.
+Apollo Core also considers environment variables of the form `APOLLO_X_Y=ab`, where the `APOLLO` prefix is [configurable with `Service.Builder.withEnvVarPrefix()`](src/main/java/com/spotify/apollo/core/Service.java).
 These are translated into configuration keys of the form `x.y=ab`.
 The values of the environment variables are treated as strings and copied verbatim; no special syntax is supported.

 ### Logging configuration